GoogleChrome/developer.chrome.com/site/en/blog/spa-view-transitions-land/index.md

   <figcaption>Transitions created with the View Transition API. <a href="https://http203-playlist.netlify.app/">Try the demo site</a> – Requires Chrome 111+.</figcaption>
 </figure>

+{% Aside 'warning' %}
+In our efforts to work on future enhancements to this feature, we broke it in Chrome Canary.
+Oops!
+But hey, that's what Canary's for.
+If you want to try view transitions today, use stable Chrome 111, or beta Chrome 112.
+{% endAside %}

-This was a frequently-requested feature from developers, including me, and I think we've managed to land it in a way that balances good defaults with extensibility and customization.
+These kinds of transitions were a frequently-requested feature from developers, including me, and I think we've managed to land it in a way that balances good defaults with extensibility and customization.
 That sounds like we're patting ourselves on the back, but [developer](https://twitter.com/DavidKPiano/status/1428043899482824710) [feedback](https://twitter.com/jods16/status/1428434783441494023) was key to the design of this feature.
 [An earlier prototype](https://github.com/WICG/view-transitions/tree/92ea1f3e8cd5e16099b288838644d04c6cb08b61) of this feature was much less flexible, and folks (like you?) who took the time to play with the prototypes and provide feedback triggered a total rethink.
 Thank you!

 To get to grips with the feature, and play with some demos, [check out our guide](/docs/web-platform/view-transitions/).
 If there's something you feel isn't covered there, please [reach out to me on Twitter](https://twitter.com/jaffathecake), [Mastodon](https://mastodon.social/@jaffathecake), or [via email](mailto:view-transitions-api@chromium.org).